PuneetDabral/openverse-api/ingestion_server/README.md

     pipenv install
     ```

-3. Start the server.
-Pipenv will automatically read the necessary environment
-variables from `.env`.
+3. Start the Gunicorn server.
+Pipenv will automatically read the necessary environment variables from `.env`.
     ```bash
     pipenv run gunicorn
     ```